Thursday, March 25, 2010

 Posted by Anilkumar Kurup at 4:39 PM

 Friday, March 19, 2010

-The town is busier than the Wellington Island in Cochin (the only naval town-ship I have been too in India).
+The town is busier than the Wellington Island in Cochin - the naval base in Kerala, India.
 Simons Town is idyllic and perhaps life style a bit laid back.
 In any case South Africa has not much contingencies or events to engage its navy.
 Hence the sea men too are at ease.

 The Navy gave him a touching farewell service and was laid to rest in a specially built tomb up in the mountains where they have a cemetery for naval officers.

 A few years ago when the South African Navy celebrated its Golden jubilee dignitaries from the visiting countries motored up the mountain road to the cemetery and paid respect at the grave of Lieutenant Just Nuisance Able Seaman.
 They laid wreath made out of proteas on his resting place.

 Tuesday, March 9, 2010

 to, let me say share a room, have food, or even move around.
 But then business demands and certain situations are not of help.
 And I have to acquaint with personalities I met just a while ago.
 More often I ‘m afraid that my avoiding such company might be construed as haughtiness and hubris.

 And consciously, I, on this trip to South Africa made my hotel reservations and even a few spare time and spare day tour of the country on my own and by myself.
 No intrusions and I need not have to keep up with people I may not be fascinated to be with for long and in private.